trinaldi/leraning-rust/README.md

 So far there's a fork of Rustlings exercises with solutions [here](https://github.com/trinaldi/rustlings-solutions).
 So far, most of the basic exercises are done.

 This repo is based on the [The Rust Programming Language book](https://doc.rust-lang.org/book/).
-We'll start with the `gessuing game` and move forward from then on.
+We'll start with the `guessing game` and move forward from then on.
 Rustilings is a *great* way to learn using TDD and I highly recommend it.

 I'm hoping the book will clear some things out and give a broader perspective on rust and its use.

+  + The `guessing game` is **very** nice to start with!

 ## Wanna help?